coolq4s/server-lnx/zerotier/setup-zerotier.md

      ```
      ifconfig
      ```
      You can find name `ztxxxxxxxxxxxxxx`, initial interface is `zt`, its ZeroTier interface.
-Then find where is interface get internet Ex. `eth0`
+Then find where is interface get internet Ex. `eth0`.
+Copy or remember _interface & ZeroTier id_
    - Modify physical network interface name, ZeroTier interface identity.
 Type this command to linux cli
      ```
      PHY_IFACE=*your-internet-source*